-Receiving business loans depends to a great extent on a proper representation of its purpose to your company.
-Having a clear outline of how the money is to be spent is thus crucial when applying for it.
-The outline is then directed towards the lenders who based on its content approve the the funding.
+Getting a business loan depends to a great extent on a proper representation of its purpose to your company.
+Having a clear outline of how the money is to be spent is, thus, crucial when applying for it.
+The outline is then directed towards the lenders who, based on its content, approve the funding for small business.

 Some small business loans can help with maintaining proper cash flow by offering access to short term loans.
 Others, on the other hand, may be long term loans used to cover expenses or fund expansion plans.

 As a small business owner you are most probably considering the ways to expand your business and give it that extra kick.
-As an entrepreneur, you certainly look ways to fund your business.
+As an entrepreneur, you certainly look for ways of funding for small businesses.
 In both cases you are facing a challenging task ahead of you.
-Convincing someone to give you money can be a challenge.
+Convincing someone to give you a loan for business can be a challenge.
 Luckily, you have the choice of who you can ask, and how to do it.
 Variety of business loans are provided by multiple sources starting from government institutions, banks, or online lenders like Kabbage or Funding Circle.

-Small businesses with extensive financial history, great credit and collateral have a better chance of getting business loans with a bank.
-Due to the financial crisis of 2008 banks significantly tightened their policies and reduced the amount of risk they can take.
+Small businesses with extensive financial history, great credit and collateral have a better chance of getting a business loan with a bank.
+Due to the financial crisis of 2008 banks significantly tightened their policies and reduced the amount of risk they can take, especially when it comes to the loans for businesses.
 As a result they carefully evaluate each candidate by strictly following their established criteria.
+Therefore, ensure you are aware of the application process for the specific type of business loan you are applying for, whether you’re looking into startup loans, business loans for women, or short-term loans.

-Similarly, start-ups and small businesses can both benefit from the widespread activity of financial technology companies such as online lenders.
-Since the digital literacy has significantly increased, these companies started to offer innovative solutions to fund and support businesses.
+Similarly, start-ups and small businesses can both benefit from the widespread activity of financial technology companies such as online business loans.
+They are providers and promoters of more and more popular online business loans.
+Since the digital literacy has significantly increased, these companies started to create innovative solutions to fund and support businesses.
+They offer wide range of loans for businesses, from short term business loans, to long term business loans.

 A good example of this are crowdfunding sites, where your business or a project can be funded by a large number of people through an online platform.
 One of such sites is Funding Circle which cooperates with the Government-owned British Business bank.
 The bank that is lending £80m to businesses through the platform.
 Online lenders revolutionised the borrowing process by reducing the amount of time you spend on applying and how long does it take to receive the loan.